CGI of proposed development from west of the site

 Industrial heritage, sustainable future

-The emerging design for the site aims to reflect Charlton’s rich industrial heritage, and sustainability is being prioritised to ensure the building is fit for the future and supports London’s transition to a net zero carbon economy.
+The site’s design aims to reflect Charlton’s rich industrial heritage, and sustainability is being prioritised to ensure the building is fit for the future and supports London’s transition to a net zero carbon economy.
 GLi is targeting a BREEAM rating of ‘Excellent’ for the building.

 Our design approach